-12 Common Writing Mistakes Bloggers Make Source: Grammar Check If you enjoyed this post, read: 7 Simple Ways To Generate New Ideas 30 Idioms You Need to Know & Their Meaning 33 Commonly Misunderstood Words & Phrases Learn how to blog and write for social media!
-Join us for The Complete Blogging and Social Media Course.
-Mail email@example.com now for more information.
-Posted on 21st November 2016 (3,899 views) Explore: Blogging, Grammar, Infographic, Social Media Monday This article has 2 comments Denise van Hulst 21st November 2016 I was taught in English class that there is no comma before and and but in a sentence.
+12 Common Writing Mistakes Bloggers Make Source: Grammar Check If you enjoyed this post, read: 7 Simple Ways To Generate New Ideas 30 Idioms You Need to Know & Their Meaning 33 Commonly Misunderstood Words & Phrases TOP TIP: If you want to learn how to blog, join us for The Complete Blogging Course in Johannesburg or sign up for the online version.
+Posted on 21st November 2016 (6,308 views) Explore: Blogging, Grammar, Infographic This article has 2 comments Denise van Hulst 21st November 2016 I was taught in English class that there is no comma before and and but in a sentence.
 AggieCowboy 21st November 2016 #10 is wrong.
 Or, rather, outdated.
 The singular “they/their” is acceptable and understood to be singular by the context of the sentence. @Denise: No comma if the clause following the conjunction is incomplete, but a comma is required if it is a complete clause that can stand as it’s own sentence.
 Then there’s the Oxford comma when writing lists.
 It’s not always needed; however, not using a comma before the conjunction may completely change the sentence.
 Comments are now closed.